PayString/rfcs/src/spec/payid-easy-checkout.md

 * Merchant: Individual or entity receiving a payment (e.g., e-commerce merchant, charity).
 * Payer: Individual or entity originating a payment to a `merchant`.
 * Wallet: A device or application that holds funds (may be a non-custodial wallet).
+* PayID Easy Checkout URI Template: The URI Template that is the result of PayID Easy Checkout Discovery
-* Redirect URL: The URL that is the result of the PayID Easy Checkout protocol; can be used to redirect a client to a wallet corresponding to a particular PayID.
+* PayID Easy Checkout URL: The URL that is the result of the PayID Easy Checkout protocol; can be used to redirect a client to a wallet corresponding to a particular PayID.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119][] and [RFC9174][].